-- Meadow Mountain Cafe (Allenspark) $$ *get there early, it gets BUSY
+Meadow Mountain Café (located in Allenspark) $$ *get there early, it gets BUSY

-- The Baldpate Inn, historic inn with salad and pie! $$
+The Baldpate Inn, a cute, historic inn with salad and pie! $$

-- Nepal's Cafe, an amazing lunch buffet $
+Nepal's Cafe, has an amazing lunch buffet $

 Now for the fun (-ner) part: the best things to do outside, including hikes in and around the area, dog-friendly trails and mountain bike routes that give you some pretty stellar views (and get your heart pounding).

-- Flat Top Mountain, best to go all the way to Mt.
-Otis 2
+Flat Top Mountain, for the best views try to go all the way to the top of Mt.
+Otis, 2

-- Dunraven Glade, a nice back way into RMNP 1
+Dunraven Glade, a nice back entrance into RMNP, 1

-- Devil's Thumb Pass, down in Indian Peaks Wilderness but worth it 3
+Devil's Thumb Pass, located down in the Indian Peaks Wilderness, 3

 Dog Friendly Trails

-- Lily Mountain, go early because it gets busy
+Lily Mountain, go early because it gets busy, 1

-Pierson Park, off Big Owl Road is just an amazing trail
+Pierson Park, off of Big Owl Road is just an amazing trail, 2

 Best Mountain Bike Routes

-- Johnny Park, road that winds through forests and wildflowers
+Johnny Park, nice dirt road that winds through evergreen forests and wildflowers

-- Picture Rock, in Lyons but good flowers and easy(ish) trail
+Picture Rock, located in Lyons but has good flowers and easy(ish) trails

 Awesome Stargazing Spots